nibblesnbits/my-portfolio/conv/book.md

 It knew her.
 It had always known.

 Books tipped slightly as she passed.
 A few opened just enough to breathe out suggestion.
 One slipped free from its shelf entirely, dangling by its spine like it was hoping she’d reach out and finish what it started.
-A strip of parchment floated down and brushed her cheek, whispering a name she hadn’t heard in ages.
+A strip of parchment floated down and brushed her cheek, whispering a half name she hadn’t heard in ages.

 Her breath caught.